jasonm23/onlisp-markdown/onlisp.md

 then move on to the next one.
 If each brick does what it’s supposed to do, the wall will stand.

 In Lisp, the wall can be better-designed as well.
-Imagine the kind of conver- sation you would have with someone so far away that there was a transmission delay of one minute.
+Imagine the kind of conversation you would have with someone so far away that there was a transmission delay of one minute.
 Now imagine speaking to someone in the next room.
 You wouldn’t just have the same conversation faster, you would have a different kind of conversation.
 In Lisp, developing software is like speaking face-to-face.
 You